oracle/graal/compiler/src/org.graalvm.profdiff/src/org/graalvm/profdiff/doc-files/Profdiff.md

                   ...
 ```

-We can see a few phase names with the prefix `.`, which means the phases present in both compilations.
-Further down, we
+We can see a few phase names with the prefix `.`, which means that the phases are present in both compilations.
+Further
-can observe something like this:
+down, we can observe a difference between applied optimizations:

 ```
 .
 CanonicalizerPhase